rrathle/bd-searching-big-o-part-b-searching-products-order/README.md

 **You have completed this prework when:**

 * You have implemented both `findPackageLinear` and `findPackageBinary` in `AmazonOrder`.
-* The `searchingsortingbigopartb-prework` workflow is passing.
+* The `AmazonOrderServicePhase2Test` tests are passing.
 * You have committed and pushed your code.
 * You have answered the Canvas quiz with a link to your commit on code browser.